Emergency debate (Standing Order No. 24)

 The hon.
 Lady makes a good point.
 The fundamental issue here is: did people in the leave campaign cheat?
 Did they break the law?
 That is what we need to focus on.
 The hon.
 Member for Swansea West (Geraint Davies) made an analogy with athletes and sport.
 If athletes dope, we expect that to be investigated and then punished, whether or not that cheating affected the result of a race or any competition.
 It is the cheating and the breach of the law that needs to be followed through, whether or not it relates to the outcome of the referendum.

 Does the right hon.
-Gentleman agree that if Ministers—I am thinking specifically of the Foreign Secretary and the Environment Secretary—are implicated in any illegal activities and are the dopers in the analogy he is using, they should not be above the law, and that when the police are doing the investigation, they should not be intimidated from putting forward a legal case against Ministers, irrespective of their position in this place?
+Gentleman agree that if Ministers—I am thinking specifically of the Foreign Secretary and the Environment Secretary—are implicated in any illegal activities and are the dopers in the analogy he is using, they should not be above the law, and that when the police are doing the investigation, they should not be intimidated or deterred from putting forward a legal case against Ministers, irrespective of their position in this place?

 In responding to the hon.
 Gentleman, I want to be clear that these are all allegations.
 We need proper authorities to investigate, but of course, if those investigations go to the door of any Member of this House, be they Minister or not, the full weight of the law should go against that individual.
 No Member of this House should be above the law in those investigations.

 I want to be a little clearer than the debate has been so far about how the Electoral Commission, which is key to this, thinks about whether there has been cheating.
 The Electoral Commission’s guidelines about whether a campaign has colluded are quite clear.
 It sets out three criteria for whether campaigns are highly likely to be working together.